karishmachawla/nanoGPT/README.md

 If you'd like to sample from a model you trained, use the `--out_dir` to point the code appropriately.
 You can also prompt the model with some text from a file, e.g. `$ python sample.py --start=FILE:prompt.txt`.

+## http endpoint for completions
+This server runs on localhost:5000 and listens for POST requests on /completions.
+The request body should be a json object with the following fields:
+{
+    "prompt": "Once upon a time",
+    "max_tokens": 50,
+    "stop": ".",
+    "logprobs": 2,
+    "n": 3,
+}

 ## efficiency notes

 For simple model benchmarking and profiling, `bench.py` might be useful.
 It's identical to what happens in the meat of the training loop of `train.py`, but omits much of the other complexities.